Normative Feeling: Socially Patterned Affective Mechanisms: Methods

+At the beginning of the simulation, we create N = 100 agents and set the resource level to 1000 units.
+Each agent's internal values for $B_{bite}$ and $B_{sanction}$ are initialised to uniformly random values between $0.0$ and $1.0$.
+And the mood mechanism values are initialised between $-1$.0 and $1.0$ for perceptual and behavioural weights and between $0.0$ and $1.0$ for $\alpha$ and $\beta$ parameters (see above).
+Each agent's energy level is set to 10.

-\subsection{Model of affect: dispositional layer to modulate behaviour}
+\subsection{Model of mood: an affective layer to modulate behaviour}

-We define \textit{affect} as the underlying experience of feeling, emotion, attachment, or mood.
-It is a catch all terms a wide range of emotional states and can be positive (e.g., happiness, joy, excitement) or negative (e.g., sadness, anger, fear, disgust).
-We use it here to reference these phenomena in general and use \textit{mood} to refer to the fluctuating (positive or negative) affective state in our model \cite{russell_core_2003}. \textit{Disposition} can mean the tendency of an individual toward something i.e. psychological inclination, and it can mean the environment’s power of disposing the individual to certain modes of interaction \cite{muhlhoff_affective_2019}.
-Inspired by this we define how mood is affected by stimuli (environment) and how mood in turn affects behaviour as disposition.
+We define \textit{mood} as the underlying experience of feeling, emotion or attachment.
+It is a catch-all terms a wide range of emotional/hormonal states and can be positive (e.g., happiness, joy, excitement) or negative (e.g., sadness, anger, fear, disgust).
+It is also less specific than an emotion: it captures this essence of how well things are going in the recent time window of the organism, and biases perception and action in an adaptive manner.
+Mood in our model is a fluctuating (positive or negative) affective state in our model \cite{russell_core_2003}.

-We take inspiration for our model of mood from the empirically verified model of mood \cite{eldar_interaction_2015,eldar_mood_2016} and add the ability for evolution to sculpt it.
-We don’t specify how each of these factors effect mood and, consequently, behaviour and let evolution specify the disposition of the agents.

-We define mood as a state that fluctuates over an agents lifetime.
-Mood is affected due to perception of stimuli and also alters behavioural tendencies (Figure 1).
-Mood in this case affects baseline behaviours by either increasing them or decreasing them.
-More specifically, Eldar et al \cite{eldar_mood_2016} describe mood state as a scalar summary of "how well things are going": an average of recent reward error (positive or negative) over recent experiences in their case.
-We define it as average energy gain or loss in our case (its our model's equivalent of reward, see D array stimuli).
-We choose this model as it is a reification, capturing many aspects of affective cognition instead of focusing on any particular emotion.
-Those features being: stimuli (both internal and external) influencing a fluctuating mood state that in turn modulates behavioural and perceptual tendencies.